 into health science programs.

-So you want to be a doctor?
+So you want to be a health care provider?

 - Austin College Health Professions Advising Guides